visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Download issues:
   1. Check for browser updates
   2. Try using a PC for better processing power
-  3. Consider upgrading to a paid plan for server-side rendering
+  3. Consider upgrading to a paid plan for HQ server-side videro rendering
 - Connection issues with Instagram:
   1. Ensure you have a Facebook Business account
   2. Link Instagram to Facebook Business page